daikoziyevBaha/middle.messenger.praktikum.yandex/README.md

 Stylelint
 The Stylelint tool was employed to enforce consistent CSS styles in the project.
 Stylelint helps identify and fix formatting issues, style inconsistencies, and other problems within CSS files.

+## Testing and Debugging
+Mocha and Chai
+These libraries used for testing general components of the project: Router, HTTPTransport and Store.
+Files consist subname "test" to identify them
+In order to run tests, there is command named "npm run test"

+Husky
+This instrument enable to detect lenter and test errors before commiting changes.
+There is special script "npm run precommit" in package.json that runs while developer wants to commit something.

 ## Usage